cloudquery/setup-cloudquery/README.md

           # optional, defaults to latest.
 Must be a valid SemVer version (e.g. v1.0.0) or latest
           version: latest

-      - name: Fetch with CloudQuery
+      - name: Sync with CloudQuery
         run: cloudquery sync [file or directories...]

       # Upload logs as a GitHub actions artifact